rpires71/milestone2/README.md

 **Summary for TC020**

-**Pass:** button types identified; primary and action button styles are consistent; strong hover and active states; keyboard focus visible (via Bootstrap); responsive sizes; icons correctly used; consistent design tokens across all pages.
+**Pass:** Button types identified; primary and action button styles are consistent; strong hover and active states; keyboard focus visible (via Bootstrap); responsive sizes; icons correctly used; consistent design tokens across all pages.
 **Fail (WCAG AA contrast):** white/off-white text on #FF6B35 coral does not reach 4.5:1 contrast for normal-sized text.
 This is the main accessibility gap for this test case.
 **N/A:** disabled button states aren't implemented in the current UI.
     </td>